mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

   </tr>
  <tr>
     <td><b>Rectangle3d</b></td>
-    <td>Represents the values of a plane and two intervals that form an oriented rectangle </td>
+    <td>Represents the values of a plane and two intervals that form an oriented rectangle</td>
   </tr>
  <tr>
     <td><b>Cone</b></td>
-    <td>Represents the center plane, radius and height values in a right circular cone.</td>
+    <td>Represents the center plane, radius, and height values in a right circular cone</td>
   </tr>
  <tr>
     <td><b>Cylinder</b></td>
-    <td>Represents the values of a plane, a radius and two heights -on top and beneath- that define a right circular cylinder.</td>
+    <td>Represents the values of a plane, a radius, and two heights--on top and beneath--that define a right circular cylinder</td>
   </tr>
  <tr>
     <td><b>BoundingBox</b></td>
-    <td>Represents the value of two points in a bounding box defined by the two extreme corner points.This box is therefore aligned to the world X, Y and Z axes.</td>
+    <td>Represents the value of two points in a bounding box defined by the two extreme corner points.This box is therefore aligned to the world X, Y, and Z axes</td>
   </tr>
  <tr>
     <td><b>Box</b></td>
-    <td>Represents the value of a plane and three intervals in an orthogonal, oriented box that is not necessarily parallel to the world Y, X, Z axes.</td>
+    <td>Represents the value of a plane and three intervals in an orthogonal, oriented box that is not necessarily parallel to the world Y, X, Z axes</td>
   </tr>
  <tr>
     <td><b>Sphere</b></td>
-    <td>Represents the plane and radius values of a sphere.</td>
+    <td>Represents the plane and radius values of a sphere</td>
   </tr>
  <tr>
     <td><b>Torus</b></td>
-    <td>Represents the value of a plane and two radii in a torus that is oriented in 3D space.</td>
+    <td>Represents the value of a plane and two radii in a torus that is oriented in 3D space</td>
   </tr>
  <tr>
     <td><b>Transform</b></td>